 Some things to consider before using smart previews:

 Next, I will show you how to create smart previews for images already in your Lightroom that do not have smart previews.
 I will also show you how to smart previews once you don't need them anymore.

 The first thing you will want to do when creating smart previews for existing image files, is to select some images that do not currently have smart previews that you would like to add smart preview to.

-Once the smart preview for the images have been made, you should see "Original + Smart Preview" when you click on any one image.
-If you don't see that then you need to try again.
+Once a smart preview for your images has been made, you should see "Original + Smart Preview" just under the histogram when you click on any one image.
+If you don't see that, then you will need to try again.

-After you are sure you have the smart previews made, you can then move the originals to another drive - THROUGH LIGHTROOM, and work only on the smart previews.
+After you are sure you have the smart previews made, you can then disconnect the drive they are stored on and work only on the smart previews.

-Once you are completely finished editing the images it would probably be a good idea to discard the smart previews because they do take up space on your drive.
-The originals remain on whatever external drive you put them on, so they are safe and sound; you are merely getting rid of the smart previews because you don't need them anymore.
+Once you have COMPLETELY FINISHED EDITING your images, you should consider discarding the smart previews because they do take up space on your hard drive.
+The originals will remain on whatever external drive you put them on, so they are safe and sound; you will just be getting rid of the smart previews because you don't need them anymore.